phaag/nfdump/README.md

 __nfpcapd__ - pcap to netflow collector daemon
 nfpcapd listens on a network interface, or reads precollected pcap traffic.
-It either stores locally flow records into nfcapd compatible files or sends the flows to a remote nfcapd collector.
+It either stores locally flow records into nfcapd compatible files or sends the flows to a remote **nfcapd** collector.
 It is nfcapd's companion to convert traffic directly into nfdump records.
+Nfpcap can optionally integrate lots of meta data as well as prt of the payload. ( *-o fat, payload*)

 __geolookup__ - Geo location lookup program.
 geolookup converts Maxmind's .csv files into the nfdump vector DB.
 The converted DB may be used as a standalone lookup tool, or be be used by nfdump in order to automatically lookup country and location.
-Please not: You need a legitimate Maxmind account (free or paid) in order to download the files.
+Please note: You need a legitimate Maxmind account (free or paid) in order to download the files.

+__torlookup__ - TOR location lookup program.
+torlookup converts tor information files into the nfdump vector DB.
+The converted DB may be used as a standalone lookup tool, or be be used by nfdump in order to automatically flag tor exit node IPs.

 __ft2nfdump__ - flow-tools flow converter
 ft2nfdump converts flow-tools data into nfdump format.